 The Challenge: 71 Weeks.
 73 Recipes.

-I apologize for not having the recipes come up weekly, the new school was having me focused on only school… So this week I will do 3 recipes.
+I apologize for not having the recipes come up weekly, the new school was having me focused on school… So this week I will do 3 recipes.

 So, I made Zucchini Parmigiana.
 Since I’m not a big fan of eggplant, I used Zucchini.
 Which was the BEST thing ever!